GoogleCloudPlatform/spanner-migration-tool/sources/dynamodb/README.md

 export DYNAMODB_ENDPOINT_OVERRIDE=http://dynamodb.us-west-2.amazonaws.com`
 ```

-To use the tool on a DynamoDB database (it will migrate all tables),
+To use the tool on a DynamoDB database to migrate schema, run
-run

 ```sh
 harbourbridge schema -source=dynamodb